ztang99/Graph-Based-Benchmark/meiBenchmarkSet/README.md

-# Generate MEI truth set
+# Generate MEI benchmark set
 ## Introduction
-This repository contains a set of scripts and example commands to generate a mobile element insertions(MEI) truth set from pangenome-graph-based SV truth set.
+This repository contains a set of scripts and example commands to generate a mobile element insertions(MEI) benchmark set from pangenome-graph-based SV benchmark set.
 The pipeline includes:

 * Reassigning unique IDs to VCF records
 * Extracting insertion sequences from VCF files